paketo-buildpacks/rfcs/text/utilities/0000-volume-mount-buildpack.md

 - Should `$BP_VOLUME_MOUNT_SOURCE` have a default?

 - Should detection be based on the presence of the volume rather than the environment variable?
 (Note, would require `$BP_VOLUME_MOUNT_SOURCE` to have a default).

+- Detection: What if a later buildpack relies on a file that will be volume mounted?
+It wouldn't be available during detection as the build phase would not have executed yet.